Royal Mail label printer setup: 6x4 Click & Drop guide [2026]

 In this article:

-The simple Royal Mail label printer setup
+The quick Royal Mail label printer setup

 2. Download or open a thermal friendly label PDF.

-3. Set the printer driver to 6x4 inch, 4x6 inch or the exact metric size of your label stock.
+3. Set the printer driver to 6x4 inch, 4x6 inch or the exact metric size of your stock.

 4. Print at actual size, not fit to page.